Our Partners are Dedicated

 Waterkeeper Alliance makes sure that the world’s Waterkeepers are as connected to each other as they are to their local waters, organizing the fight for clean water into a coordinated global movement.
 United as one powerful force, Waterkeeper Alliance fights for the rights of communities everywhere—as the voice for the world’s waters.Learn more

-The Waterwheel Foundation was created by Phish in 1997 to oversee the band’s various charitable activities, which currently include the Touring Division, and the Lake Champlain Initiative.
+The Waterwheel Foundation was created by the band Phish in 1997 to oversee the band’s various charitable activities, including fundraising during their tours.

-From its debut through the current tour, the primary mission of WaterWheel’s Touring Division has been to raise funds for a pair-selected non-profit in each community Phish visits while on tour.Learn More
+From its debut through the current tour, the primary mission of WaterWheel’s Touring Division has been to raise funds for a local non-profit in each community Phish visits while on tour.Learn More

 SweetWater Brewing Company

 Protecting our waterways is a cause real close to our hearts, because you can’t make good beer without good water.
 For more than a decade we’ve been teaming up with Chattahoochee Riverkeeper and Waterkeeper Alliance to try to do our part to help raise funds and awareness for the great work they do.Learn more

 Tennessee Riverkeeper works closely with other Riverkeeper organizations, SouthWings, and other environmental organizations fighting for clean water, air and food.

 Many musicians support our cause from the Drive-By Truckers who originated in Muscle Shoals and Florence to Brooks & Dunn in Nashville as well as Phish, The Wailers, Jack Johnson, Michelle Malone, and many others.